Colonial history of the United States: Religion

-The first religious services held in colonial America were Anglican services held in Jamestown according to the Book of Common Prayer.
-The practice of the religion of the Church of England in Jamestown predates that of the Pilgrim settlers who came on the Mayflower in 1620, whose Separatist faith motivated their move from Europe.
+The first religious services held in colonial America were Anglican services held in Jamestown, Virginia, according to the Book of Common Prayer.
+The practice of the religion of the Church of England in Jamestown predates that of the Pilgrim settlers who came on the Mayflower in 1620 and whose separatist faith motivated their move from Europe.
 The Spanish set up a network of Catholic missions in California, but they had all closed decades before 1848 when California became a state.
 There were a few important French Catholic churches and institutions in New Orleans.

-Most of the settlers came from Protestant backgrounds in England and Western Europe, with a small proportion of Catholics (chiefly in Maryland) and a few Jews in port cities.
+Most of the settlers came from Protestant backgrounds in England and Western Europe, with a small proportion of Catholics, chiefly in Maryland, and a few Jews in port cities.
 The English and the Germans brought along multiple Protestant denominations.
-Several colonies had an "established" church, which meant that local tax money went to the denomination.
+Several colonies had an established church, which meant that local tax money went to the denomination.
 Freedom of religion became a basic American principle, and numerous new movements emerged, many of which became established denominations in their own right.
 The Puritans of New England kept in close touch with non-conformists in England, as did the Quakers and the Methodists.